-For one thing, helium comes with additional expense.
+For one thing, helium comes with additional expenses.
 This is largely due to the fact that it’s not that easy to get and it requires special training.
 Decompression with trimix is slightly more complicated than traditional mixtures, so divers must be trained on how to avoid decompression sickness.

-Another disadvantage to helium is that it lowers body temperature and puts divers at higher risk for a condition called High Pressure Nervous System or HPNS.
+Another disadvantage to helium is that it lowers body temperature and puts divers at higher risk for a condition called High-Pressure Nervous System or HPNS.
 Once called helium tremors, this condition can sometimes occur for dives exceeding 600 fsw and manifests in fatigue, nausea, shaking, and cognitive disruptions.
 While very uncommon, researchers still worry about this risk of breathing helium.

 Even with these drawbacks, mixes that utilize helium are overall very safe and even preferable to more standard breathing gases.

 Trimix isn’t something that you would simply put in your tank and dive as normal.
 There are a lot of factors that go into finding the right mixture, and you should be prepared to take a few classes to get certified in using trimix.
 Check with your local dive community to learn more about prerequisites and opportunities to join a class.

 For PADI certification in Trimix, for instance, you need to have a PADI Tec 65 Diver certification as well as 100 logged dives.
 You must also be over 18 years old and have medical clearance.